Dubbing or subtitling as a language localization technique for TV and Film industries

 Television is becoming more interactive on the one side and keeping the advantage that the content is “pushed” to the viewers without demanding any efforts from them, on the other.

 With the development of broadcast and content display technologies, my strong believe is that viewers will take back the control over the content and be able to choose their preferred language along with dubbing or subtitling as their preferred language localization.
 Technology has made that possible and soon the language localization process will not be targeted on countries but on language groups.
 That means that if I am a Bulgarian native speaker living in USA, I will be able to watch “Lost” in Bulgarian through a US cable operator, sitting in my home in New Jersey.
-Besides, the European Union is working on a legislation which will entitle TV programs to fully localize and deliver the content to the viewers in their native language, no matter in which EU country they live.
-That shouldn’t lead to huge additional localization expenses as large TV networks are localizing their content in multiple languages anyways.
+Besides, the European Union is working on a legislation which will entitle TV programs to fully localize and deliver the content to the viewers in their native language, no matter in which EU country they live. translations That shouldn’t lead to huge additional localization expenses as large TV networks are localizing their content in multiple languages anyways.
 So it’s just a matter of targeted broadcast and giving viewers the freedom to make choices.

 If I should answer the question “Dubbing or Subtitling”, my answer is “Both.
 Viewers should be able to choose for themselves as modern technologies make that possible”.